PauldeCortanze/Master_Thesis/docs/index.rst

 Welcome to hydesign
 ===========================================

-A tool for design and control of utility scale wind-solar-storage based hybrid power plant.
+HyDesign is the DTU tool for design, control and optimization of utility scale Hybrid Power- and Energy Plants including  wind, solar, storage and P2X technologies.

 For installation instructions, please see the :ref:`Installation Guide <installation>`.